-In this chapter I first examine this framework and the general plan of Aristotle’s argument that change, in fact, is.
-Then I present the problem that makes change appear to be illegitimate, in Aristotle’s reading at least; namely, the question of whether being is general or individual.
-Aristotle’s analysis of change reveals that the structure of changing beings consists of predicated form (or its privation), and the underlying subject: being is individual.
-The analysis of change, then, reveals the structure of being (ousia) insofar as a being is a bearer of predicates: the ontological structure of changing beings is just the structure of categorical beings in general.
-But it is not possible to define change using this structure: to do this, dynamic-energetic being is required.
+In this chapter I first examine the framework of this argument and the general plan of Aristotle’s argument that change, in fact, is.
+Then I present the problem that makes change appear to be illegitimate, in Aristotle’s reading at least, namely, the idea that being is general rather than particular.
+Aristotle’s analysis of change reveals that the structure of changing beings consists a particular predicated form (or its privation), and the particular underlying subject.
+This means the analysis of change reveals the structure of being (ousia) insofar as a being is a bearer of predicates: the ontological structure of changing beings is just the structure of categorical being.

 This chapter closes by addressing the other most likely explanation for Aristotle’s claim that being is multiple, namely, the structure of speech (logos).
-But the case for a linguistic or logical (logikos) ground for multiplicity, I will show, depends on concepts drawn from Aristotle’s analysis of change, notably the underlying material, and the particularity or individuality of primary being (ousia), which are not logical concepts.
+But the case for a linguistic or logical (logikos) ground for multiplicity, I will show, depends on categorical concepts drawn from Aristotle’s analysis of change, notably the underlying material, and the particularity or individuality of primary being (ousia).
+Nevertheless it is not possible to define change using these categorical concepts: it can only be defined using the dynamic-energetic sense of being.

 The Lines of Argument in Physics I

-In Aristotle’s argument, change requires being to be multiple.
+Aristotle’s argument for change requires being to be multiple.
 One of the principal pieces of evidence for this claim is in how Aristotle frames the key questions of Phys.
 I.7–9.
 Specifically, he uses his analysis of the description of change to answer the question of how many being is.
-By framing the analysis of change in this way, Aristotle indicates what he takes it to accomplish.
+By framing the analysis of change in this way, Aristotle indicates its ontological consequences.

 Aristotle links the analysis of sources in Phys.
 I to the analysis of being.
 To see why, it is necessary to start with the broad view.
-Because being has different regions and aspects, there are different disciplines that study them: biology studies beings that live insofar as they are living beings, and physics studies natural beings insofar as they are sources of change and resting, or, more generally, beings that move insofar as they move (Met.
+Because being has different regions and aspects, there are different disciplines that study them: for example, biology studies beings that live insofar as they are living beings, and physics studies natural beings insofar as they are sources of change and resting, or, more generally, beings that move insofar as they move (Met.
 IV.1 1003a21–31).
 Each discipline seeks the sources (archai), causes (aitia), and elements (stoicheia) of its subject (Phys.
 I.1 184a15; compare Met.
 I.1 181a24–982a3, VII.17 1041a29).
 First philosophy is capable of studying all things, because, Aristotle says, it studies beings insofar as they are, especially the highest sources or principles (archai) of being, for example, god (Met.
 IV.2 1004b1, Met.
 VI.2 1026a18–22, 27–33).

 The problem of Physics I, Aristotle announces, is figuring out how many sources there are: “There must be either one source or more than one” (Phys.
 I.2 184b15, my trans.).1 He clarifies: “We are here raising the same question as those who ask how many beings there are: they are really inquiring about the primary constituents of things . . . so they too are inquiring into the number of sources and elements” (Phys.
 I.2 184b15–24).2 The question of ontology is really the question about sources, causes, and elements.
-To say how many sources or principles (archai) there are is to say how many being is.
+To say how many sources or principles there are is to say how many being is.
 Why is this?
-To say how many beings there are, we must do ontology: we must say what beings there are, what being is, and its cause(s) and source(s).
+To say how many sources there are, we must say what beings there are, what it means for them to be, and what originates or is responsible for their being.
+In short, we must do ontology.
 To the extent that any analysis leads to knowledge of the primary sources, causes, and elements, it can contribute to first philosophy.